 A collaboration template will typically have the types of its parts as class template parameters.
-Consider the Collaboration in Figure 9.11 on page 177.
-This Collaboration can be bound from a Collaboration template of the form found in Figure 17.23, by means of the binding described in Figure 17.24.
+Consider the Collaboration in Figure 9.11.
+This Collaboration can be bound from a Collaboration template of the form found in Figure 17.18, by means of the binding described in Figure 17.19.

 A bound Collaboration is not the same as a CollaborationUse; in fact, parameterized Collaborations (and binding) cannot express what CollaborationUses can.
-Consider the Sale Collaboration in Figure 9.13 on page 179.
+Consider the Sale Collaboration in Figure 9.13.
 It is defined by means of two parts (Buyer and Seller) representing roles in this collaboration.
-The two CollaborationUses "wholesale" and "retail" in Figure 9.14 on page 180 cannot be defined as bound Collaborations.
+The two CollaborationUses "wholesale" and "retail" in Figure 9.14 cannot be defined as bound Collaborations.